milvus-io/milvus_cli/README.md

 Options:
   -c, --collection TEXT  The name of collection to be deleted.
-  -t, --timeout INTEGER  An optional duration of time in seconds to allow for
+  -t, --timeout FLOAT    [Optional] - An optional duration of time in seconds
-                         the RPC.
+                         to allow for the RPC.
 If timeout is set to None, the client keeps waiting until the server responds or an error occurs.
   --help                 Show this message and exit.
 ```